NethermindEth/nethermind/docs/source/configuration.rst

  BlocksDir
-   Path to a directory with additional blocks. default value: null
+   Path to a directory with additional blocks. default value: "/blocks"

  ChainFile
-   Path to a file with a test chain definition. default value: null
+   Path to a file with a test chain definition. default value: "/chain.rlp"

  KeysDir
-   Path to a test key store directory. default value: null
+   Path to a test key store directory. default value: "/keys"

 InitConfig
 ^^^^^^^^^^